panacea-js/core/README.md

       endpoint: 'graphql',              // Change this to alter the main GraphQL endpoint.
       port: env.APP_SERVE_PORT || 3000, // Set this to 80 for default http, but you should really be using 443 (https) in production.
     },
+    cms: {                              // Content Management System configuration.
+Run `npm run build:cms` after changing any cms values.
+      head: {
+        title: 'Panacea CMS'            // The title shown in the CMS header.
+      },
+      build: {
+        publicPath: '/cms'              // The path where the CMS should load.
+      }
+    },
+    plugins: [                          // Register application specific and 3rd party (contributed) plugins.
+      '@panaceajs/meta_tag'             // Example plugin of the meta_tag plugin.
+    ]
     services: {
       file: __filename,                 // Advanced: path to your own services file for dependency injection.
-You should never need to alter this unless you're heavily customising panacea.
+You should never need to alter this unless you're heavily customizing panacea.
       globalVariable: 'DI',             // All injected services are available in the global: DI.container.
 Injected options can be inspected at DI.container.options
       options: {                        // Options available to each registered service.
         log: {